 If either or both of you are finding yourselves talking more to others about worries, critiques or issues you have with your partner, it is very likely that your Relationship check-up is (over) due.

-If you are affected by any issues in this article and would like to talk to a relationships counsellor, you can book in here.
+If you are affected by any issues in this article and you like to talk to someone, you can book in for relationship counselling here.